Thousand points of light: History

 Bush did not attribute the phrase to either Burroughs or Lewis.
-It has been speculated Bush avoided all mention of William S. Burroughs in his first two major speeches because he did not wish to associate his candidacy or incipient presidency with Burroughs' controversial works and personal escapades.
+It has been speculated that Bush avoided all mention of William S. Burroughs in his first two major speeches because he did not wish to associate his candidacy or incipient presidency with Burroughs' controversial works and personal escapades.

 A 1991 article in The New York Times noted that the phrase had inspired "a host of caustic political satires, including cartoons of devastated communities as 'a thousand points of blight.'"

-U.S. President Donald Trump mocked the phrase at a rally in Montana on July 5, 2018, asking "What does that mean?
+U.S. President Donald Trump mocked the phrase at a rally in Montana on July 5, 2018, asking, "What does that mean?
 I know one thing: Make America Great Again we understand.
 Putting America first we understand.
 Thousand points of light, I never quite got that one.
 What the hell is that?
 Has anyone ever figured that one out?
 It was put out by a Republican wasn't it?"

 The term "a thousand points of light" was further popularized in Canadian songwriter Neil Young's rock anthem titled "Rockin' in The Free World", where the lyrics bemoan "...a Thousand Points of Light, for the homeless man".

-On December 5, 2018, former U.S. President George W. Bush eulogized his father, late former U.S. President George H. W. Bush at the State Funeral held at the Washington National Cathedral.
-Part of that eulogy included the following text that made reference to his father's passion for public service.
+On December 5, 2018, former U.S. President George W. Bush eulogized his father, the late former U.S. President George H. W. Bush, at the State Funeral held at the Washington National Cathedral.
+Part of that eulogy included the following text, which referenced his father's passion for public service.

 He strongly believed that it was important to give back to the community and country in which one lived.
-He recognized that serving others enriched the giver’s soul.
+He recognized that serving others enriched the giver's soul.
 To us, his was the brightest of a thousand points of light.

 Points of Light organization and awards

-During his presidency Bush handed out "Point of Light Awards" six days a week to citizens working to aid their communities through volunteer work.
+During his presidency, Bush handed out "Point of Light Awards" six days a week to citizens working to aid their communities through volunteer work.

-In 1990 Bush spearheaded the creation of the Points of Light Foundation, the goal of which was to promote private, non-governmental solutions to social issues.
+In 1990, Bush spearheaded the creation of the Points of Light Foundation, whose goal was to promote private, non-governmental solutions to social issues.

 The foundation was criticized in a 1995 investigation by the Los Angeles Times for spending only 11% of its budget on grants to volunteer organizations, while spending $22.3 million on "promotions, consultants, salaries, travel and conferences", including "$5.5 million to produce a television advertising campaign and $1.4 million for a celebration of community service."
 The Times also noted that the foundation received more than half its budget from federal funds.

-The foundation's name changed periodically, but following a merger in 2007 with the Atlanta-based HandsOn Network, the conjoined organization came to be called simply Points of Light.
-The organization now has headquarters in Atlanta, Washington and New York, and bills itself "the world's leading volunteer organization."
+The foundation's name changed periodically, but following a 2007 merger with the Atlanta-based HandsOn Network, the combined organization became known simply as Points of Light.
+The organization now has headquarters in Atlanta, Washington, and New York, and bills itself as "the world's leading volunteer organization."

-Points of Light has more than 250 affiliates in 30 countries and partnerships with thousands of nonprofits and companies dedicated to volunteer service around the world.
+Points of Light has more than 250 affiliates in 30 countries and partnerships with thousands of nonprofits and companies dedicated to volunteer service worldwide.
 In 2012, Points of Light mobilized 4 million volunteers in 30 million hours of service worth $635 million.